 - 7 Best Cheap and Reliable Web Hosting Companies for Bloggers

 - 9 Best Sites to Buy Affordable SEO Optimized WordPress Themes

 I did not do anything extra ordinary.
 All I did was to carry out extensive keyword research before I wrote any post.
 I used free keyword tools like Google keyword planner, keyword.io to target long tail keywords.
 Then I wrote about 30 unique blog posts that were optimized for search engines.
 I share my post links in different platforms, both social media and platforms like Quora and Reddit.
 I took time to arrange my navigation bar, made sure all my relevant blog pages like About Us, Contact Us were handy and easily located by any site visitor.

 Then I waited for 2 weeks for my blog posts to be properly crawled and indexed.
 After two weeks, I applied for Google AdSense.
 My first application was declined.
 I optimized my blog posts the more and reapplied again after one week.
 My blog got approved.
 I got my AdSense within the first 6 months I started my blog.

 The hard truth about Google AdSense it is no more meant for lazy bloggers.
-If you are not ready to write quality content that adds value to the internet, then forget AdSense.
-Gone are the days when AdSense policies were so lenient.
+If you are not ready to write quality contents that will add value to the internet, then forget AdSense.
+Gone are the days when Google AdSense was so lenient with their policies.
 Those days you can buy AdSense account and add the code to any site, then ads will start showing.
 These days, they have fastened their belts.
 Even if you buy AdSense account, if your blog does not have value, it will never show Google ads.
 In fact Google will verify your site as if you were applying for a new Google AdSense.

-Also, if your site got approved by Google AdSense and you fail to add the ad code on your site, after 5 months, Google will need to re-verify your site before ad codes from that account will start showing ads on your site again.
+Also, if your site got approved by Google AdSense and you fail to add the ad code on your site, after 5 months, Google will need to re-verify your site, before ads will be displayed on the site again.

 How to Place Google AdSense Verification Codes for Faster Approval